 Zero-Drift-Operationsverstärker

-PDF, 230 Kb, Datei veröffentlicht: Sep 1, 1985
+- PDF, 230 Kb, Datei veröffentlicht: Sep 1, 1985

 This note covers the considerations for designing precision linear circuits which must operate from a single 5V supply.
 Applications include various transducer signal conditioners, instrumentation amplifiers, controllers and isolated data converters.

-Auszug aus dem Dokument
+- Auszug aus dem Dokument - Application Note 11

 September 1985